matheus-1618/Github-Colaborations-Network/README.md

 ## Github-Colaborations-Network
-Build a graph netwkor of Github collaborations (PR's and commits)
+Build a graph network of Github collaborations (PR's and commits)